groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/nodejs-java/com.groupdocs.editor.options/worksheetprotectiontype/_index.md

 ### All {#All}
 ```
-public static final byte All
+public static final int All
 ```